 How to Store Sourdough English Muffins

-- Split & Wrap: Use a fork (no knife needed!) to gently split each muffin in half.
-Wrap in plastic wrap to keep the muffins together.
+- Split & Wrap: Use a fork, not a knife, to gently split each piece in half.

-- Bag: Place the wrapped muffins in a freezer bag.
+- Bag: Store the English muffins in a zip lock freezer bag.
+Store in the freezer for up to 1 month.

 - Toast: When you're ready to enjoy a muffin, simply grab one from the freezer, toast it until warmed through.